joefg/joefg.github.io/books.md

 society.
 Uses a variety of sources, from Franz Kafka to Friedrich Nietzsche.
 Interesting, but loses a few points because the author treats his own positions on outsideness as self-evident truths. ★★★☆☆ (3/5)

+<h3 id="technical">Technical</h3>

+**The Pragmatic Programmer, 20th Anniversary Edition: Your Journey To Mastery** by David Thomas and Andrew Hunt, 2019.
+As one reviewer put it: "this book is proof lightning does indeed strike twice".
+This book could replace most University Software Engineering courses. ★★★★★ (5/5)

+**The Design of Everyday Things** by Donald Norman, 1988.
+Explores human-centred design.
+Introduced the term "cognitive load" into common engineering parlance.
+Every engineer should read it. ★★★★★ (5/5)

+**The Little Book Of Deep Learning** by François Fleuret, last updated in May 2024.
+Available [here](https://fleuret.org/francois/lbdl.html) free of charge, although my hard copy stays in my laptop bag, and I keep a PDF copy on my phone at all times.
+It does require a mathematical background to understand it.
+★★★★☆ (4/5)

+**Eloquent Javascript (4th Edition)** by Marijn Haverbeke, 2024.
+I like to recommend this book to developers who have no code taste.
+I like to see functional programming styles, and chapter 5 is a reasonable introduction to that.
+Loses a couple of stars because it isn't that technical a document.
+★★★☆☆ (3/5)